Home Warranty for Mobile and Manufactured Homes: Coverage Guide

 Homes built before June 15, 1976 present the biggest challenge when seeking a warranty.
 Because they predate HUD standards, many providers will decline coverage entirely or impose strict limitations.
 Here's what to know:

-• American Home Shield is considered the best option for older homes because it explicitly covers pre-existing conditions and aging items without automatic depreciation deductions.
+• American Home Shield remains a top option for older homes because it covers items regardless of age without strict depreciation deductions.

 For more guidance on navigating warranty options for aging properties, see our full guide on home warranties for old homes.

-How Much Does a Mobile Home Warranty Cost?
+How Much Does a Mobile Home Warranty Cost in 2026?

 Pincher's Pro Tip